-Edmonton, Alberta's capital city, is an international transportation hub with excellent land development options and a streamlined building permit process.
+Edmonton, AB's capital city, is an international transportation hub with excellent land development options and a streamlined building permit process.

 The City maintains a variety of reports and publications including land inventory analysis, demographic trends and forecasts, taxes and utility charges comparison with other cities, as well as other facts and information that may be beneficial to your home, group, or business.